-A group representative is a student who, during an academic year, represents the rest of the educational group of which he or she is a member.
+A group representative is a pupil who, during an academic year, represents the rest of the educational group of which he or she is a member.

-At that time the students in the classroom and supervised by the teacher present their applications and programs to be developed.
+At that time the pupils in the classroom and supervised by the teacher present their applications and programs to be developed.
 Then they participate in the voting, the counting of votes and the chosen candidate is defined.
-Later the students can make proposals to their elected representative for the improvement of aspects of the classroom.
+Later the pupils can make proposals to their elected representative for the improvement of aspects of the classroom.

 The regulations in the region of Asturias follow the Decree 249/2007 that regulates the rights and duties of the pupils and rules of coexistence, and in its article 9 it exposes the rights that pupils have regarding participation, meeting and association.
 Although primary school pupils have some of these rights restricted due to their young age, it will be the regulations of each school that set the guidelines for this participation in the organisational sphere.
 It is also the teacher who decides their possibilities and limits according to the methodology to be used as established in the Curriculum Project.
 The personality and teaching style adopted by each teacher will have an important influence on the levels of participation in the classroom.